KinsonDigital/BranchValidator/README.md

 ---

-<div align="center"><h2 style="font-weight:bold">What is the point?</h2></div>
+<div align="center"><h2 style="font-weight:bold">What's the point? 🤷🏼</h2></div>

-Well, it depends on your project and its needs.
+Here's the kicker, it depends on your project and its needs.
 What it really comes down to is enforcing branch names and structure.
 In CI/CD systems, the name of the branch can determine how the system runs.
 The workflows you have might depend on the name of a branch.
-For example, if uses the GitHub issue number as part of the branch name so the GIT side can easily link back to the project management/issue side of things.
+For example, if uses the GitHub issue number as part of the branch name so the GIT side can easily link back to the project
+management/issue side of things.
 Your build may behave differently depending on which branch it is building.

-When these kinds of things are setup and the branch name is incorrect, they can cause issues and confusion with your build and release system.
+When incorrect branch names are setup, they can cause issues and confusion with your build and release systems.
-This GitHub action will help enforce these project standards to help keep things running smoothly.
+This GitHub action will help enforce project standards to help keep things running smoothly.
+For example, a branch name of
+`my-branch` does not express the purpose of the branch.
+Without enforcing naming conventions of branches,

-Another benefit is to improve understanding of what the GIT branches are for.
-The ability to enforce an issue number to exist in your branch name makes it easier for developers to find which branch belongs to which issue.
-With this kind of enforcement, you can also setup automation to rely on the issue number existing.
-With validation added, you can then trust that the branch name can contain a number.
-This means you can use this trust to create some automation to check if the GitHub issue even exists.
-This could then prevent incorrect issue numbers being used in a branch name.
+how is the team supposed to know the purpose of the branch?
+In addition, the ability to enforce an issue number to exist in
+the name of a branch, makes it easier for developers to find which branch belongs to which issue.
+With this kind of enforcement,
+you can setup automation to trust that the branch name contains a number.
+It also allows you to create automation to check
+if a GitHub issue even exists, which would prevent incorrect issue numbers being used in a branch name.

 The applications of this GitHub action are endless!!